cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

 ## Logging In

-To use the Cloudify Composer component, you log into Cloudify Manager.
-If you are already in Cloudify Manager, click the ** Cloudify Composer* button in the **Local blueprints** screen.
+Cloudify Composer is part of the Cloudify Manager premium package and uses the Cloudify Manager user definitions.
+To access the Cloudify Composer login screen, add either port 3000 or 8443 to your Manager URL.
+You must log in using Cloudify Manager credentials.
+If you are already using Cloudify Manager web interface, you can click the ** Cloudify Composer* button in the **Local blueprints** screen.

 When you have logged in to Cloudify Composer, the default Topology page is displayed, with an empty blueprint for your use.